nwchemgit/nwchem-wiki/TCE.md

     K. Kowalski, [J. Chem.
 Phys.
 137, 094112 (2012)](http://dx.doi.org/10.1063/1.4747698).

-Two essential keywords have to be added to the "mrccdata" block of the
+Two essential keywords have to be added to the `mrccdata` block of the
 input:
 ```
 subgroupsize n